-Fairbanks mayors disagree on marijuana use at retail stores
+Fairbanks officials disagree on marijuana use at pot stores

 - Permanent daylight saving time clears another hurdle, passing Washington state Senate

-Ward says he prefers to leave the question open to residents who can exercise a provision allowing individual communities to opt out through a referendum.
+Ward said he prefers to let residents decide whether they want to try to block the regulation through a community vote.

 Alaska legalized recreational marijuana in 2014.
-The new state regulations say on-site use areas must remain separate from retail shops.
+Fairbanks was the location for retail sales.

 Information from: Fairbanks (Alaska) Daily News-Miner, http://www.newsminer.com